>

 1. Verify the Supplier's Factory Relationship

 Many trading companies pose as factories.
 Ask for recent production line photos or a video call.
-At Di-moon, we partner directly with Jiasheng New Materials and Tianjin New Materials — both ISO-certified mills — giving us full traceability from raw resin to finished roll.
+At Di-moon, we partner directly with top-tier ISO-certified factories — giving us full traceability from raw resin to finished roll.

 2. Request Samples — and Test Them